legospacy/legospacy.github.io/about.md

 Hi!
 I'm Andrew, also known as Mirrexagon.
 I'm a Software Engineering student hailing from Australia.

 I love programming, and my favourite language is Lua.
+Check out [my GitHub](https://github.com/{{ site.github_username }})!

+I also sometimes make music, usually in the style of demoscene music.
+Take a look at the [music section]({{ site.baseurl }}/music/)!

-I also sometimes write music, and I have been occasionally known to write fiction and do vector and 3D art.
+I have been known to occasionally write fiction and do vector and 3D art.
+I don't really have any skill in sketching though.

 This is my personal website, built with Jekyll.
 Currently it only serves as a repository for my music, but I'll probably expand it in the future.
-Right now, it's basically the default Jekyll theme with some minor modifications.
+Right now, it's basically the default Jekyll site with some minor modifications.

 Logo made with [Inkscape](https://inkscape.org/).
-It's literally just "Mirrexagon" in the [Altera 6](http://www.dafont.com/altera2.font) font with the "o" replaced with a hexagon.
+It's literally just "Mirrexagon" in the [Altera 6](http://www.dafont.com/altera2.font) font, except the "o" is replaced with a hexagon.